frxxcko/challenge-mutant/README.md

-# Expenses App using React JS
+# List of Events App built with React JS

 Deploy at: https://frxxcko.github.io/challenge-mutant